Originally posted 19th July 2016

-How to Measure Your Floor
+How to Measure A Floor

-In most DIY flooring installation guides, measuring your floor will always be one of the first steps.
-Measuring your floor is fundamental and accurate measurements are an essential part of a perfect installation whether you're opting for solid wood, vinyl flooring or laminate flooring.
-To help avoid any complication, or difficult sums, here’s an easy to follow guide for simple wooden floor measuring.
+In most DIY flooring installation guides, the first step will be to measure your floor.
+Measuring your floor is fundamental and accurate measurements are an essential part of a perfect installation whether you're opting for solid wood, vinyl flooring, LVT or laminate flooring.
+To help avoid any complication, or difficult sums, here is an easy to follow guide for simple wooden floor measuring.

-What You Need
+What You Need:

-1. Tape Measure
+- Tape Measure

 Related: How to Install Skirting Boards